Inclement Weather Cancellations

-- Cancelling one or two classes because of inclement weather may compromise the overall quality of a course.
-Students who feel they have been unfairly treated due to weather-related absence should contact their instructor, instructional director or dean and then the president, in that order.
+- Cancelling one or two courses because of inclement weather may compromise the overall quality of a course.
+Students who feel they have been unfairly treated due to weather-related absences should contact their instructor, instructional director or dean, and then the president, in that order.

 Making the Determination

-The process of determining action in response to inclement weather begins before 3 a.m.
-In choosing an action the Mid Michigan College administration considers several factors:
+The process of determining action in response to inclement weather begins before 3am.
+In choosing an action, Mid Michigan College administration considers several factors

 - Can the parking lots be kept plowed for access?

 - Are law enforcement officials requesting that travel be limited?